-They also contain a modest range of vitamins and minerals including Vitamin A, C, and K. Peas are present in a vast variety of brands including premium and luxury brands like Taste of the Wild, Acana, Orijen, Zignature, Fromm, Instinct, Merrick and many more.
+They also contain a modest range of vitamins and minerals, including Vitamin A, C, and K. Some examples of brands that make consistent and widespread use of peas include Taste of the Wild, Acana, Orijen, Zignature, Fromm, Nature’s Variety Instinct, Merrick and many more.

-To add to this challenge, if your dog has an allergy to other legumes, such as Chickpeas and Lentils, and not just Peas, then finding an appropriate dog food without Legumes can be an arduous task.
+To add to this challenge, if your dog has an allergy to other legumes, such as Chickpeas and Lentils, and not just Peas, then finding an appropriate dog food without any Legumes can be an arduous task.

-If allergies aren’t your concern then perhaps you have become aware of a possible link between legumes, such as Peas, and Canine Dilated Cardiomyopathy.
+If allergies aren’t your concern, then perhaps you have become aware of a possible link between legumes, such as Peas, and Canine Dilated Cardiomyopathy.

-For more information about Peas and all of the Pea By-products used in dog food, check out our Peas, Pea Protein, Pea Flour and Pea Fiber in Dog Food article.
+For more information about Peas and all of the Pea By-products used in dog food, check out our Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food article.
 The article will break down what all those by-products are and why it is best to avoid them.

 Peas And Heart Disease

 In July 2018, the FDA (the Food and Drug Administration)announced that it had received reports about a type of heart disease called Canine Dilated Cardiomyopathy, which can cause an enlarged, weakened heart and eventual heart failure in dogs.

-None of these breeds are genetically prone to the disease which suggests that there must be another cause and the reports pointed the finger at legumes like Peas.
+None of these dog breeds are genetically prone to the disease, which suggests that there must be another cause, and the reports pointed the finger at legumes like Peas.

 If true, this could have enormous consequences and massively shake up the commercial dog food world as almost all brands, especially premium brands, utilize Peas and other legumes as their primary carbohydrate source.
-However, at this time this link is far from conclusive and may be unfounded.
+However, at this time, this link is far from conclusive and may be unfounded.